LalithShiyam/QIMP-tools/PANDA/3D GAN Pytorch/Readme.md

 # PANDA: PET nAvigators usiNg Deep leArning

-PANDA pipeline, is a computational toolbox (MATLAB + python) for generating PET navigators using Generative Adversarial networks.
+PANDA (Pytorch) pipeline, is a computational toolbox (MATLAB + pytorch) for generating PET navigators using Generative Adversarial networks.
+This is the Torch version of the first repository of PANDA (https://github.com/LalithShiyam/QIMP-tools/tree/master/PANDA/3D%20GAN) that was developed in Keras

 # Workflow